Tim is a Consultant in the Dispute Resolution team.

 Tim is heavily involved in high-profile aviation disaster work, regularly acting for aircraft operators and multi-national aviation product manufacturers.

-Tim originally trained as a commercial pilot at BOAC.
-He is one of the founding members of the Lawyers Flying Association and maintains a current pilot's license and instrument rating.
-Tim is also a member of the Guild of Pilots and Air Navigators.
+He originally trained as a commercial pilot at BOAC.
+Tim is one of the founding members of the Lawyers Flying Association and maintains a current pilot's license and instrument rating.
+He is also a member of the Guild of Pilots and Air Navigators.

 Examples of how Tim has supported clients include: